symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

 .. tip::

     The Symfony2 Standard Edition comes with some example functionality.
-To remove the sample code, follow the instructions on the `Standard Edition Readme`_.
+To remove the sample code, follow the instructions in the ":doc:`/components/bundles/remove`" article.

 .. include:: _vendor_deps.rst.inc